MixinNetwork/developers.mixin.one/developers-docs/docs/api/users/sessions.md

 ## POST /sessions/fetch

-Get the information of sessions of Mixin User, request parameter is an array of uuid.
+Get the information of sessions of Mixin User, request parameter is an array of users' id.

-One user could have multiple sessions that have different public_key.
+There maybe multiple sessions per user, which have different public_key.

 :::info
 Only returns sessions of existed users, non-existent user would be ignored.